 2. applying an anesthetic solution to the nasopharynx (10% lidocaine solution);

-During the operation, the child is awake.
+During the operation, the child is conscious.

 Complications after surgery